This scholarship is open for applications

 An Order Approving a Scheme under Part II of the Charitable Trusts act 1957 was approved by the High Court on 7 April 2014.

-The Trust Fund is now held for the assistance, development and undertaking of agricultural education in New Zealand with preference given to disadvantaged youth from the Wider Whanganui region for education in farming, agriculture or horticulture through theory and/or practical experience.
+The Trust Fund is held for to support students through the assistance, development and undertaking of agricultural education in New Zealand with preference given to disadvantaged youth from the Wider Whanganui region for education in farming, agriculture or horticulture through theory and/or practical experience.

 How To Apply